DomLip94/migrations-generator/README.md

 ## Upgrading to Laravel 5.4

-Please note that the Laravel 4 Generator edits have been moved to `https://github.com/domlip94/Laravel-4-Generators.git` to update compatibility.
+Please note that the Laravel 4 Generator have been moved to `https://github.com/domlip94/Laravel-4-Generators.git` to ensure I can keep it current.
+It still uses the original namespace `Way`

 ## Laravel 5 installation